companieshouse/certified-copies.orders.api.ch.gov.uk/README.md

 - Please refer to the [ECS development guide](https://companieshouse.atlassian.net/wiki/spaces/~623250955/pages/4320264207/Idiot+s+guide+to+ECS+Changes) documentation for detailed information on the infrastructure being deployed.

 ### Testing
-- Ensure the terraform runner plan executes without issues.
+- Ensure the terraform runner plan executes without issues. (for information on terraform runners please see [here](https://companieshouse.atlassian.net/wiki/spaces/DEVOPS/pages/1694236886/Terraform+Runner+Quickstart))
 - If you encounter any issues or have questions, reach out to the team on the **#platform** slack channel.

 ### Vault Configuration Updates